 Started in Quincy, California, in 2015, Grinduro is one of the most unique racing formats one will can do on a (gravel) bike.

 In short, Grinduro takes its format from the enduro racing of the mountain world.
 In this racing format, the race is made up of several timed downhill sectors.
 The transfer and uphill section in between the stages do not count towards your time.

 And so, Grinduro is one long loop of pavement and dirt, where finishing times aren’t based on overall loop time, but on four timed segments.

 While the racing can be taken serious by some, an equally big part of the Grinduro experience takes place off the bike.Camping, live-music, food and a bike festival are all part of the weekend — a formula that caught on globally.
 There have been Grinduro events in Japan and Canada, Scotland, Wales and Germany.
-In 2023, the Grinduro series will feature two US stops and one each in Italy, Germany and Wales.
+In 2024, the Grinduro series will feature two US stops and one each in Italy, Germany, France and Japan.

 Enjoy your first month for just £1 / $1 / €1